MujiSayed/mFiles/README.md

 5. To start file transfer please visit http://localhost:8001/.

 #Setting
-There is two setting file in project, You can edit these file as your's per uses.
+There is two setting file in project, You can edit these file as your's per uses.<br>
 <b>1. /config/peering-server.json</b>

     > host: Default value is 127.0.0.1.
 You can set host name or ip address of server computer